Wilfred/python-info/README.md

 ## Licensing

-This is really just a makefile, which is licensed under the BSD license.
-The Python info files are under the
+This is really just a makefile, which is licensed under the BSD license (see COPYING).
+The Python info files are under the [PSF license](http://docs.python.org/2/license.html).
-[PSF license](http://docs.python.org/2/license.html).

 ## Other Projects